maxteebabs/Laravel-blockchain-api/README.md

 ```

 ## Credit
-Readme document was inpsired and tuned from on of @Unicodedeveloper.
+Readme document was inpsired and tuned from one of @Unicodedeveloper.
 Prosper Otemuyiwa.

 ## Contributing